 An issue which consistently divides along party lines is social spending.
 The position I hear the most from the right side of the aisle is that welfare creates a system of perpetual poverty and that a high percentage of people using welfare are exploiting the system.

 I saw a letter in USA Today where a family counselor in Texas noted that a family he counsels contains “4 generations of welfare.”
-His conclusion was, once again, that welfare perpetuates the need for welfare.
+His conclusion was that welfare perpetuates the need for welfare.

 A child born into poverty may grow up seeing only struggle and that can become the template for their own survival patterns.
 Their educational opportunities may suffer.
 Perhaps, the value of education is not realized in ways that many of us can take for granted.